Kyle-L/Untitled-Orthographic-Game/README.md

 <a name="overview"/></a>
 ## Overview
-Untitled Orthographic Game (That's a placeholder name) is currently a work in-progress narrative adventure game that puts heavey emphasis on player choice and freedom.
+Untitled Orthographic Game (That's a placeholder name) is an unfinished narrative adventure game that puts heavy emphasis on player choice and freedom.

 *Note: For the time being, progress on this project has been discontinued due to time constraints.
 Progress may continue in the future.*